schneebergerlab/plotsr/README.md

 Check [markers.txt](config/marker_point_type.txt) for the list of available markers.

 ## Adjusting other parameters
-Some other properties of the plot can be adjust by parsing a config file to the `--cfg` parameter.
-Description of properties and default values present in the example [base.cfg](./config/base.cfg) file.
+Additional parameters of the plot can be adjusted by parsing a config file to the `--cfg` parameter.
+Description and default values present in the example [base.cfg](./example/base.cfg) file.